andhint/postProcesserPrediction/README.md

 There are number of test images included in the repository.
 To select which one is loaded either comment/uncomment the line reading in the image in main() ( img = cv2.imread('image.jpg') ) or change the name of the file.

 So far the script can find clipping in the blacks and whites, crushed blacks, and lifted blacks.
+To find out how each one of these is done refer to the comments in the script under the appropriate function.
 Determining split toning and getting a HSL(Hue Saturation and Luminance) distribution for an image are up next.